 Where to find it: Cour Damoye near Place de la Bastille 75011 Paris

 This cute, paved pedestrian alley in the Bastille district is lined with boutique shops and looks quintessentially Parisian.
 There are some serious Madeline vibes here.
 If you’re shopping, or just want to sit at a quaint cafe looking for a perfect photos spot, this is it.
 Court Damoye is gorgeous in the Fall when all the vines start to turn.

 Rue des Thermopyles

 Now that’s a true Paris hidden gem… literally no one knows this street even exists.
 Tucked away in the 14th arrondissement of Paris, Rue des Thermopyles comes alive in Spring and Summer when the vine is bright green and the flowers in bloom.
 This little street is far less popular than Rue Cremieux but equally as picturesque.

 Where to find it: 91 Rue Lecourbe, 75015 Paris

 This tiny hidden tiny ecclesiastical building with a blue dome has a beautiful wooden aesthetic, ornate interior and an overgrown courtyard.
 It’s like stepping back in time and is such a tranquil spot you’ll be happy to just take a moment to enjoy the atmosphere.
 A real hidden gem in Paris’s 15th arrondissement.

 Bassin de la Villette, 37 quai de la Seine, 75019 Paris

 Head to Marin d’Eau Douce at the Bassin de la Villette to rent a license-free boat and sail the canals of the Bassin.
+Going boating is one of the most fun things to do in Paris in Summer.
 Such a fun and unique way to see Paris from a totally different vantage point!